Skip navigation

 What is a white blood count (WBC)?

-A white blood count measures the number of white cells in your blood.
-White blood cells are part of the immune system.
-They help your body fight off infections and other diseases.
+A white blood count measures the number of white blood cells (WBCs) in your blood.
+White blood cells, also called leukocytes, are part of your immune system.
+They are a type of blood cell made in your bone marrow and found in your blood and lymph tissue (part of your immune system).
+If you are injured or get sick, the white blood cells will travel through your bloodstream and tissues to where they are needed.
+There, they will help your body fight off infections and other diseases.

 When you get sick, your body makes more white blood cells to fight the bacteria, viruses, or other foreign substances causing your illness.
 This increases your white blood count.